HenryRabelo/mozilla-linux-installer/README.md

 or an appropriate unique name for the command to run it.
 3. Put each program folder in the same folder as the installer script;
 4. Right click the installer script, select "proprieties", "permissions", and allow it to be run as application / executed as a program;
-5. Right click the script directory, select "Open in terminal" and run it using the command: `./install-mozilla`
+5. Right click the script directory, select "Open in terminal" and run it using the command: `./install-mozilla [applications]`
+    - If the folder is called firefox-dev, you should run `./install-mozilla firefox-dev`
+    - If you want to install firefox and thunderbird, you should run `./install-mozilla firefox thunderbird`